Wellposedness for the KdV hierarchy: The KdV and the Gardner hierarchy

 ($\omega $ defines an isomorphism between tangent and cotangent space, and $ \omega^{-1} $ is the unique induced two form on the cotangent space).
 The Jacobi identity is a consequence (and it is equivalent to it) of the closedness of the two form $\omega$.

+The two form $\omega $ defines an isomorphism between tangent and cotangent space, and $ \omega^{-1} $ is its inverse. $Df$ resp. $Dg$ (recall that $D$ denotes the total derivative) take values in the cotangent space.
+Then $\{ f, g \} = \omega(X_f,X_g)$ where $X_f$ resp. $X_g$ are the Hamiltonian vector fields of $f$ and $g$.
+The Jacobi identity is a consequence of (and it is equivalent to) the closedness of the two form $\omega$.

-There is no difficulty to extent these notion to infinite dimensional real and complex Hilbert spaces.
+There is no difficulty to extend these notions to infinite dimensional real and complex Hilbert spaces.
 It is important to note that not every Poisson structure comes from a symplectic form, our most important examples for that being the Gardner Poisson bracket and the Magri Poisson structure \cite{MR286402}:

 \begin{definition} The Gardner Poisson structure is defined as

 and the Magri Poisson structure

 \end{definition} Any constant skew symmetric bracket, and in particular the Gardner bracket, satisfies the Jacobi identity (see \cite{MR1747916}),